 Move aside Mona Lisa.
 Had an eyeful of the Eiffel?
 Here’s our inside guide to the best kept secrets in Paris.
 Uncover our favourite collection of Paris hidden gems.

-Looking for some Paris itineraries?
-Check out how to spend 4 days in Paris here and our guide to a weekend in Paris over here.
-Oh, and we also have a shopping guide to the best souvenirs in Paris and an inside guide to the best hotels in Paris with a view of the Eiffel Tower here.
+See also how to spend 4 days in Paris and a shopping guide to the best souvenirs in Paris and an inside guide to the best hotels in Paris with a view of the Eiffel Tower here.
 Bon voyage!

 The Best Hidden Gems in Paris